-BRANZ research into the environmental impacts of buildings aims to provide solutions to mitigate negative effects on the environment, both now and in the future.
+BRANZ research into the embodied carbon and operational carbon emissions of buildings aims to provide solutions to mitigate negative effects on the environment.
 Our research examines the entire life cycle of buildings, from extraction and production of materials, through design, construction and occupant behaviours to end of life.

 Climate change and the transition to a zero-carbon built environment

 BRANZ is working with partners to help the industry reduce greenhouse gas emissions and be better prepared to cope with the changes.
 The work comes under the umbrella of the Transition to a zero-carbon built environment programme.
 The aim of this programme is that, by 2050, the building and construction industry is delivering net-zero carbon buildings in an affordable way.

 BRANZ has developed a suite of tools to help designers and architects to design buildings with reduced carbon emissions.

 Whole-building whole-of-life framework